Surgical Case Library

 Synchronous colonic adenocarcinoma and non-functional adrenocortical adenoma with extensive degeneration is an exceptionally rare clinical scenario.

-Synchronous Ovarian Carcinoma with Colonic and Ileal Metastases
+Primary Ovarian Adenocarcinoma with synchronous Colonic and Ileal Metastases.

 Synchronous ileocolic metastases from primary ovarian carcinoma are exceedingly rare, with few cases reported in the literature.